5 FAH-1 H-620

 5 FAH-1 H-626.1 Margins

 Allow margins of 1 inch on the left, 1 inch on the right, and at least 1 inch at the top and bottom.
-For a short note, adjust the margins to produce a well-balanced page.
-Diplomatic notes should always have one inch margins on left, right, top, and bottom.
+For a short note, adjust the margins further in to produce a well-balanced page.

 5 FAH-1 H-626.2 Date